Ingo-FP-Angel/userstyles/perspective-daily.de/README.md

 Changes to the article pages

 - reduce header height
--   make article text wider
+- make article text and comments wider
 - automatically expand sidenode text

 For my screen setup this means less scrolling.
 And by expanding the sidenotes - which are also links - I can directly see what they are about.
 Plus I can use middle-mouse-click to open the link in a new background tab if I want to.